See the biographies for all of our Directors.

 - Approve and monitor BlueShore’s adherence to its risk appetite and policies

 - Approve and monitor BlueShore’s strategic plan and performance

 - Ensure BlueShore’s risk governance framework is comprehensive, adequately resourced, forward looking, strategic, effective, diligently monitored and communicated

 - Assemble an effective management team.
 This includes selecting a CEO, monitoring the CEO’s performance towards achieving mutually established objectives, and planning for the CEO’s succession

-Directors are eligible for reimbursement of certain education expenses, in line with the Director Development and Education Policy, which was updated in 2019.
-In 2020, Directors pursued individual education opportunities through the Institute of Corporate Directors, CUSource®, and other providers.
+Directors are eligible for reimbursement of certain education expenses, in line with the Director Development and Education Policy.
+In 2021, Directors also pursued individual education opportunities through CUSource®, and by attending virtual industry conferences.

 For information on Director attendance, compensation, and expenses please refer to our Management Discussion and Analysis.